Not-for-Profits face unique challenges, especially when it comes to revenue:

 This interactive session helps you identify the best funding streams and lays out the keys to a viable strategy.
 We’ll look at what it means—from the viewpoint of the people who provide you money.

 Whether your goal is to grow your income by 10% this year, or determine your forever sustainable strategy, this session provides you with the tools you will need.
-Bring your Board Chair and join us and keynote speaker Karen Eber Davis, as we study how boards and Executive Directors team up to build forever strategies, help organizations reach their potential, and shape their communities.
+Join us and keynote speaker Karen Eber Davis, as we study how boards and Executive Directors team up to build forever strategies, help organizations reach their potential, and shape their communities.

 Presented by Barnes Dennig and PNC Bank.